Wi-Fi Security

 Introduction

-Enterprise security is the secure authentication mechanism for enterprise wireless networks.
-It uses the RADIUS server for authentication of network users before connecting to the Access Point (AP).
-The authentication process is based on 802.1X policy and comes with different Extended Authentication Protocol (EAP) methods such as TLS, TTLS, PEAP, and EAP-FAST.
-RADIUS server authenticates the users based on their credentials (username and password), digital certificates, or both.
+Wi-Fi Enterprise provides secure authentication mechanisms for enterprise wireless networks.
+It is based on the IEEE 802.1X standard and requires a RADIUS server to authenticate network users before they connect to an Access Point (AP).
+Depending on the Extended Authentication Protocol (EAP) method used, authentication can rely on user credentials (username and password), digital certificates, or both.

 Note